The advantages of XBRL

 It is a form of extensible markup language (XML) that is used across the globe today, and millions of XBRL documents are created each year.

-As a result, there are a wide number of regulators who have adopted XBRL over the past decade, including countries such as the UK and the US, and its popularity shows no signs of stopping over the coming years.
+As a result of its versatile applications, there are a wide number of regulators who have adopted XBRL over the past decade, including countries such as the UK and the US.
+The uses of XBRL span various reporting and data exchange purposes, and its popularity shows no signs of stopping over the coming years.

-Below are just some of the reasons why XBRL is beneficial as a reporting language.
+Below are just some of the reasons highlighting the importance of XBRL as a reporting language, showcasing its pivotal role in transforming financial reporting and analysis..

 Why use XBRL?

-XBRL has the power to change the reporting landscape for the better.
-For instance:
+XBRL has the power to change the reporting landscape for the better, bringing about significant benefits of XBRL improved accuracy, transparency, and efficiency in financial reporting processes.
+For instance

 - It offers benefits to a range of users.
 In fact, anyone that wishes to analyze or compare data can benefit from XBRL, as it makes information more readily accessible to anyone – from stakeholders in a business to investment analysts and government agencies.